 A camera backpack is designed specifically with photography gear in mind, it comes with built-in compartments of all sizes, movable dividers, and ample storage options.
 Camera bags also come with a wide range of added features such as space for a laptop and other everyday items.
 Don't have a camera bag?
 Follow our top 4 tips on packing your camera safely to avoid making any costly mistakes.

-The advantage a camera specific backpack has over a normal backpack is the padding and protection it provides your equipment.
-Camera specific backpacks are well padded and have internal padding and dividers to further protect your precious equipment – normal backpacks don’t, so you’ll need to replicate this by providing your own padding.
+A camera specific backpack's advantage over an everyday backpack is the custom-designed padding and protection it provides your equipment.
+Camera specific backpacks are always well padded in all the right places and have internal padding and dividers to further protect your precious equipment – normal backpacks don't have this, so you're going to need to improvise.

-Camera specific backpacks tend to fully unzip allowing the whole bag to open up for easy access.
-Normal backpacks don’t, they usually only open from the top – if you are just using a normal backpack you will need to keep the equipment you plan on using the most at the top of the bag so it’s easily accessible when you’re in a hurry.
+If you are just using a normal backpack to carry your camera gear, you will need to try to keep the equipment you plan on using the most at the top of the bag, so it's easily accessible when you're in a hurry.